 We soon see a reason why Jesus needs to renew His strength in prayer—because even those who receive great blessings from Him do not always listen to Him.
 A leper begs Him for healing, and Jesus grants it.
 But when Jesus "sternly charges" him not to say anything to anyone except the priests, the man promptly goes out to "spread the news."
 As a result of this disobedience, Jesus can "no longer enter a town."
 Yet His own obedience to His Father never wavers; He has come to preach and to save, and He will continue to do so.

-On March 28 we remember Saint Hilarion the New, who gives us an example of good disobedience.
+The Church remembers Saint Hilarion the New, who gives us an example of good disobedience.
 He lived peacefully in the early 9th century as leader of the Dalmatus monastery until the imperial government was taken over by iconoclasts—those who fiercely opposed the veneration of icons, partly because they misinterpreted the Old Testament's prohibition of graven images.
 Hilarion revered icons, and fearlessly accused the emperor of heresy.
 He was quickly imprisoned.

 Hilarion's monks successfully begged for his release, promising to adhere to the law against honoring icons.
 But once back in their monastery, they resumed veneration of the holy images.
 The emperor soon discovered Hilarion's disobedience, having assigned men to watch him closely.
 Once again Hilarion was imprisoned, and tortured.